IntegrCiTy/zerobnl/docs/docu.md

 <img src="./images/communication.png" alt="Communication process" style="width: 500px;"/>

-The communication between the *Master* and the *Nodes* goes through two different [channels](http://zguide.zeromq.org/page:all) using [ZeroMQ](http://zguide.zeromq.org/).
+The communication between the *Master* and the *Nodes* goes through two different [channels](http://zguide.zeromq.org/page:all).
 The *Master* can publish messages and broadcast it to a group or to all the *Nodes* via a publish/subscribe pattern.
 The *Nodes* can then respond to the message by sending a response message to a first-in-first-out queue via a push/pull pattern.
 The *Master* knows how much *Nodes* needs to respond so as soon as every needed *Node* send back a message it can start the next simulation process.

 <img src="./images/connections.png" alt="Communication schema" style="width: 500px;"/>